 Limitations on Emancipation

 Even when minors achieve emancipation, there continue to be certain limits on behavior.
 Other age laws still restrict emancipated minors.
 For example, they are not allowed to drink alcohol or vote.
 Some states, like New York and Pennsylvania, don't allow for emancipation under a statute.
 And other states allow for partial emancipation, which declares the minor emancipated for a limited purpose or purposes.

 Generally, the minimum age at which a minor can petition a court for emancipation is 16.
 Petitions for emancipation are sometimes made by 14-, 15-, or 16-year-olds.
 But the age at which courts have acknowledged or ordered emancipation varies from 13 to 18 among U.S. States and territories.

 A petition for emancipation may be brought by a mentally disabled person older than the default age of majority (18) but who has not yet been emancipated due to their mental disability, for example.
 If the mental disability is not so debilitating as to preclude adult decision-making, the court may grant the petition to allow the person control over their finances so that they may enjoy the various social, legal, and economic benefits of emancipation.

 Remember that the default age of majority has some amount of fluidity.
 It's not always 18 years old: In the case of a significantly mentally challenged person, they may not become emancipated until they are much older.

 Have Questions about the Emancipation of Minors?
 Connect with an Attorney

-There are many different circumstances in which becoming emancipated from one's parents makes sense, but it's not an easy process.
+There are many different circumstances in which becoming emancipated from one's parents makes sense — but it's not an easy process.
 Before embarking on the emancipation process, you should seek professional legal help.
-Consider meeting with a family law attorney licensed in your area if you have additional questions or need counsel.
+Seek legal advice and legal aid from an experienced legal professional.
+They can give you valuable legal information to help guide your decisions.